hatlabs/sh-rpi/pages/getting-started/index.md

 The command will fetch the installation script and execute it automatically.

+The automated installation script will:

+- enable the I2C and SPI interfaces
+- install device tree overlays for the CAN interface
+- define the CAN network interface
+- if the real-time clock device is detected, configure the Pi to use the RTC
+- install the SH-RPi-daemon and its dependencies

 ### Manual installation

-Manual installation of the required software is possible but not yet documented.
-Follow the steps taken in the [installation script](https://github.com/hatlabs/SH-RPi-daemon/blob/master/install.sh) and the [overlay makefile](https://github.com/hatlabs/SH-RPi-daemon/blob/master/overlays/Makefile).
+Manual installation of the required software is possible as well.
+The process is described in the [Software section](../software/).